 Meyer lemon recipes for storage

 While we have an influx of lemons in the fall, our tree can easily give us 300 pounds of lemon each season, I preserve them so we can use them all year long.
 I freeze the juice, slices, and some whole.
 I dehydrate the zest and make lemon salt and lemon pepper.
 I make fermented lemons, also called preserved lemons.
-I also make Meyer lemon marmalade and curd.
+I also make Meyer lemon marmalade and Meyer lemon curd for the freezer.

 There’s something wonderful about the combination of lemon and lavender, don’t you think?
 Preserve the refreshing combination in a Meyer lemon lavender jelly.
 Meyer lemons can also be fermented in a brine with lavender for Preserved Lavender Meyer Lemons.